I began studying piano at the age of 3. Although I resisted

 The Instrument:

-Piano students should practice regularly on a piano, rather than an electronic keyboard.
+Piano students should practice regularly on a piano or electric piano, rather than an electronic keyboard.
 The mechanics of the piano